cBioPortal/cbioportal/docs/Updating-gene-and-gene_alias-tables.md

 4- Restart cBioPortal (restart webserver) to clean-up any cached gene lists.

-5- You probably also want to update the gene lengths.
-To do so, download .annotation.gtf.gz of the [latest GENCODE release for hg19 / GRCh37](http://www.gencodegenes.org/releases/26lift37.html) for human and [mm10 / GRCm38](http://www.gencodegenes.org/mouse_releases/current.html) for mouse.

-After downloading, go to your downloads directory, decompress the file and add it as an argument (--gtf) in the next step.

-6- To import gene data type the following commands when in the folder `<cbioportal_source_folder>/core/src/main/scripts`:
+5- To import gene data type the following commands when in the folder `<cbioportal_source_folder>/core/src/main/scripts`:
 ```
 export PORTAL_HOME=<cbioportal_configuration_folder>
 ./importGenes.pl --genes <ncbi_species.gene_info> --gtf <gencode.v25.annotation.gtf>
 ```

-7- :warning: Check the `gene` and `gene_alias` tables to verify that they are filled correctly.
+6- :warning: Check the `gene` and `gene_alias` tables to verify that they are filled correctly.
 ```sql
 SELECT count(*) FROM cbioportal.gene;
 SELECT count(*) FROM cbioportal.gene_alias;
 ```

-8- Additionally, there are other tables you may want to update now (only in human).
+7- Additionally, there are other tables you may want to update now (only in human).

 * Updating the COSMIC coding mutations, can be downloaded from [here](http://cancer.sanger.ac.uk/cosmic/download) and require the script `importCosmicData.pl`

-9- Clean-up old data:
+8- Clean-up old data:
 ```sql
 SET SQL_SAFE_UPDATES = 0;
 DELETE FROM cosmic_mutation where ENTREZ_GENE_ID not in (SELECT ENTREZ_GENE_ID from gene);